CogBrainHealthLab/FCtools/README.md

 ### **1. Introduction**

-The FCtools package contains a collection of in-house R functions for post-processing, analyzing and visualizing brain connectivity data.
+The FCtools package contains a collection of in-house R functions for post-processing, analyzing and visualizing brain connectivity data (see [here](https://cogbrainhealthlab.github.io/FCtools/reference/index.html) for the full list of functions).
 This readme will show you how to generate connectograms and chord diagrams to illustrate your brain connectivity-related results, both SC and FC.
 Currently, in our neuroimaging database, we have connectivity data that are derived from different atlas parcellation schemes, as a result, the lengths of the input vectors (N x N FC/SC matrix stringed out into a single vector) are contingent upon the atlas parcellation schemes used.

 ### **2. Connectogram**